gustav-mb/PRDAT-assignments/Assignment 12/README.md

     Some compiler functions must also be extended to handle pair expressions: `ppProg`, `getOptExpr`, `tailcalls` and `freevars`.

+// ASK TA ABOUT
+TypeInference.fs Pair on Unify Function

 6. **TypeInference.fs**: Extend the `typ` type with the new pair type:

     ```fsharp